Meal Kits Without Subscription: How to Buy Farm Boy & Longo's Kits A La Carte

 No signing up for anything.
 No committing.
 Just seeing if this works for your life without the subscription pressure.

 Like it?
 Order another one next week.
+Don’t?
+You’ll never hear from them again.

 That’s how meal kits should work.